gaperton/slate/source/includes/_model.md

     user.roles.push( 'admin' );
 ```

-NestedTypes automatically created `defaults` function from model attribute's spec.
+NestedTypes automatically creates `defaults` function for every model
-Base model attribute defaults will be inherited.
+from model attribute's spec.
+Base model attributes will be inherited.

+Following statement can be used to return every model to its original state:

+    `model.set( model.defaults() )`

 `defaults` function accepts optional `attrs` argument with attribute values hash
 and fills missing attributes with default values.
-So, following statement can be used to
-return every model to its original state:

-`model.set( model.defaults() )`

 ### default values deep cloning